Noam Yaacov: Junior Team Israel

-Yaacov played for Israel in the 2022 FIBA U18 European Championship.
-In seven games he averaged 19.3 points, 6.0 rebounds, and 6.0 assists per game.
+Yaacov played for Team Israel under-18 in the 2022 FIBA U18 European Championship.
+In seven games he averaged 19.3 points (2nd-highest in the tournament), 6.0 rebounds, 6.0 assists (leading the tournament), and 1.7 steals per game.
 He was selected to the All-Star 5 of the tournament.

-Yaacov played for Israel in the 2023 FIBA U20 European Championship.
-In seven games he averaged 13.1 points, 4.4 rebounds, and 7.6 assists per game.
-He was selected to the All-tournament team.
+Yaacov played for Team Israel under-20 in the 16-team 2023 FIBA U20 European Championship.
+In seven games he averaged 16.1 points (8th-best in the tournament), 4.4 rebounds, 7.6 assists (leading the tournament), and 1.0 steals per game, shooting 46% from the field, as Israel won the silver medal.
+He was again selected to the five-player All-tournament team, this time alongside teammate Danny Wolf.